angulardart/site-angulardart/src/angular/guide/template-syntax.md

   <span [hidden]="isUnchanged">changed</span>
 ```

-An expression may also refer to properties of the _template's_ context,
+An expression can also refer to properties of the _template's_ context,
 such as a [template input variable](#template-input-variable) (`let hero`)
 or a [template reference variable](#ref-vars) (`#heroInput`).